 Return to the “File” menu and, this time, click “Export Appliance.”

 VirtualBox will open a new window with a listing of your available virtual machines.
 Select the VM you want to export.

 The following window allows you to select the location for your exported OVA file.
 These files can be very large, so make sure you have enough space available in that destination drive to support the resulting file.

 The next screen is the final one in the export process.
-It’s another table, and it allows you to attach some identifying information and specifics to your file before packing it up.
+Another table, it allows you to attach some identifying information and specifics to your file before packing it up.
 Generally, the name and description are the ones you’ll be using, but you can certainly use the more detailed product fields for VMs that you intend to distribute.

 With everything set, VirtualBox will kick off the process of rolling your VM into an OVA file.
-Depending on the size of the VM, it might take some time, but it takes a few minutes on average.
+Depending on the size of the VM, it may take some time but takes a few minutes on average.

 There you have it!
 You’re now in full control of your OVA files.
 The ability to move, duplicate, and import your virtual machines is invaluable, and it affords you much more efficient VM workflows.